travellertools/travelord/README.md

 Contributions are welcome!
 Please feel free to submit a PR or message me if you need help

+## Publish Workflow

+-   bump versions in package.json and in cli.ts
+-   add to CHANGELOG
+-   push to master
+-   create a tag and release in github
+-   the publish workflow will then publish to npm

 ## Possible improvements

 -   fix lint precommit hook